Generic selectors

 The 23-year-old winger had big shoes to fill when he was brought in to replace Arsenal-bound Eberechi Eze, and expectations were set when Steve Parish sanctioned a deal worth up to £26m for the attacker.

 To say he has successfully filled those boots would be a stretch at this point.
-Pino has scored five goals and provided six assists in all competitions this season, which isn't a shocking return, but he will want more next season.
+Pino scored five goals and provided six assists in all competitions last season, which isn't a shocking return, but he will want more next season.

 Read on as Football Ground Guide goes over all you need to know about the Yeremy Pino chant, including the song's lyrics, melody and origin.